 The biggest thing to watch out for is the technology used to connect the SSD to your PC.
-We go into deeper details and buying advice in our guide on which SSD you should buy.
+We go into deeper details and buying advice in our guide on which type of SSD you should buy.

-SATA: This refers to both the connection type and the transfer protocol, which is used to connect most 2.5-inch and 3.5-inch hard drives and SSDs to your PC.
+- SATA: This refers to both the connection type and the transfer protocol, which is used to connect most 2.5-inch and 3.5-inch hard drives and SSDs to your PC.
 SATA III speeds can hit roughly 600MBps, and most—but not all—modern drives max it out.
 (More on that in the next section.)

-PCI-E: This interface taps into four of your computer’s PCIe lanes to blow away SATA speeds, to the tune of nearly 4GBps over PCIe gen. 3.
+- PCIe: This interface taps into four of your computer’s PCIe lanes to blow away SATA speeds, to the tune of nearly 4GBps over PCIe gen 3.
 Those sort of face-melting speeds pair nicely with supercharged NVMe drives.
 Both the PCIe lanes in your motherboard and the M.2 slot in your motherboard can be wired to support the PCIe interface, and you can buy adapters that allow you to slot “gumstick” M.2 drives into a PCIe lane.
 PCIe 4.0 drives are significantly faster, but require an AMD Ryzen 3000-series or Intel Core 11th-gen (or newer) processor, along with a compatible PCIe 4.0 motherboard.

-NVMe: Non-Volatile Memory Express technology takes advantage of PCIe’s bountiful bandwidth to create blisteringly fast SSDs that blow SATA-based drives out of the water.
+- NVMe: Non-Volatile Memory Express technology takes advantage of PCIe’s bountiful bandwidth to create blisteringly fast SSDs that blow SATA-based drives out of the water.
 Check out PCWorld’s “Everything you need to know about NVMe” for a nitty-gritty deep-dive.

-M.2: This is where things get tricky.
+- M.2: This is where things get tricky.
 Many people assume M.2 drives all use NVMe technology and PCIe speeds, but that’s not true.
 M.2 is just a form factor.
 Sure, most M.2 SSDs use NVMe, but some still stick to SATA.
 Do your homework.
 Many modern Ultrabooks rely on M.2 for storage.

-U.2 and mSATA: You may also stumble across mSATA and U.2 SSDs, but both motherboard support and product availability are rare for those formats.
+- U.2 and mSATA: You may also stumble across mSATA and U.2 SSDs, but both motherboard support and product availability are rare for those formats.
 Some older Ultrabooks included mSATA before M.2 became popular, and drives are still available if you need them.

 Speed matters, of course, but as we said most modern SSDs saturate the SATA III interface.
 Not all of them, though.